Moon Rabbit is a sustainable social enterprise café from community organisation the Bridge.

 Why we started it

 It’s an opportunity to create practical training opportunities for learners with additional needs, to complement our vocational training.
 We also wanted to create an income stream to support our community programs that are currently underfunded, such as Laneway Lunch, which feeds 40-60 people each Friday.
-This year we launched a pilot program called TTT – Tiered Training & Transition.
-TTT provides young adults with a tailored work-readiness program, four days a week for 26 weeks, with classroom-based training, ongoing support and practical placement at Moon Rabbit and other Darebin workplaces.
+Last year we launched TTT – Tiered Training & Transition, a tailored work-readiness program, with classroom-based training, ongoing support and practical placement at Moon Rabbit.

 Sustainability at the forefront